dhyeypatel119/Python-project/README.md

 🎯 Generate unique, creative, and relevant project names powered by Google Gemini AI and Gradio.

 📽️ Demo Video
-🔗 Watch the Demo on YouTube (Replace with your link)
+🔗 Watch the Demo on YouTube (https://youtu.be/_o8urorbhpg)

 🧠 Project Description
 Naming a project creatively and professionally is hard — let AI handle it!